-On-site Museum programs utilize our live animals and the entire historic collection.
+On-site Museum programs can utilize our live animals and the entire historic collection.
 Our professional staff prides itself on adapting presentations to meet the needs of your specific group.
 All programs are intended to be interactive and engaging while covering your educational focus.
 WE can also host outdoor programming on the adjacent Hogback Mountain Conservation Area or our Pool Conservation Area site in Marlboro, VT.

 Programs cover a wide variety of topics and can include outdoor activities, games and live animals.